Skip to Main Content

 • It may be helpful to separate sources by type (cases, statutes, journal articles) and then utilize the specific tools/resourcers that work best for each source.

-• Bieber's Dictionary of Legal Abbreviations (located at the Reference Desk) can be used to decipher uncommon or difficult citations.
-But then, Google works well for this task also.
+• Prince's Bieber Dictionary of Legal Abbreviations: a Reference Guide for Attorneys, Legal Secretaries, Paralegals, and Law Students (located at the Reference Desk, call number KF 246 .B46 2017) can be used to decipher uncommon or difficult citations.
+Google also works well for this task.

 • If a book that you need is checked out of the Library, there's a good chance that someone working on the same article already has it.